Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 After our tech team came up with a list of the best Samsung phones on the market, we tested each one.
 We weighed the pros and cons and ultimately narrowed down the list to our top picks.
 We considered several criteria, including:

 - Price: Price is a significant factor for anyone buying a new phone.
 If you’re a senior on a fixed income, you’ll want to ensure you’re sticking to your budget.
-We included quality Samsung phones for every budget — from under $200 to over $1,000, and everything in between.
+We offer a range of quality Samsung phones for every budget, from under $200 to over $1,000, and everything in between.

 - Screen size: Screen size is a make-or-break factor for most people, especially seniors with vision issues.
-Every phone that made our list has a screen of at least 6.5 inches, and a few are much larger.
+Every phone on our list has a screen of at least 6.5 inches, and a few are even larger.

 - Ease of use: Buying a phone is pointless if you can’t figure out how to use it!
-Some older adults are more tech-savvy than others, so we tried to include a healthy mix of simple and advanced Samsung phones.
+Some older adults are more tech-savvy than others, so we did our best to include a healthy mix of simple and advanced Samsung phones.

 - Battery life: Keeping your phone plugged in constantly is a drag.
 After all, they’re called mobile phones for a reason!
 All phones on our list offer at least 12 hours of talk, text, streaming, and more before requiring a charge.